tschaub/F4GNA12-OL/README.md

 presentation](http://foss4g-na.org/schedule/openlayers-the-rebirth-of-cool/) at
 [FOSS4G-NA 2012](http://foss4g-na.org/).

-The slides are available online at http://tschaub.github.com/F4GNA12-OL.
+To view the slides open index.html in a browser.
+An internet connection is required to view the OpenLayers examples.

-With a clone or zip of this repository just point your browser to the index.html file.
+The slides are also available online at http://tschaub.github.com/F4GNA12-OL.